its-gianandre/Trace-Labs-Search-Party-CTF-Writeup-June-2026/README.md

 <img width="757" height="452" alt="image" src="https://github.com/user-attachments/assets/2328f267-8e90-4393-be68-76c03c0efca9" />

+We were given pictures of the MP, where they were last seen, when they were last seen, a short biography, demographics, unique identifiers, the scenario that played out before they went missing, and for this particular MP, we had a phone number and email address.

 My strategy was to focus on employment info and basic subject info, categories in which I felt I would be able to capture flags, while also choosing a category in which the points for each flag was worth a relatively substantial amount.
 In other words, I wanted to feel like I was earning enough points when it came to actually capturing the flags.

+Going back to the actual search, I tried some simple email lookup and phone number lookup tools.
+Unfortunately the only thing that returned was a soundcloud account under the email.

 I had eventually found a facebook post that served as a sort-of baseline of information that I could work with.
 It was from a missing persons page stating some facts about the MP.
 Some of the information included:
 - Interests